 Instagram Aspect Ratio

-Here, the correct video size is determined by where you publish it.
+The correct video size is determined by where you publish it.

-- Portrait Image to Timeline – The resolution should be 1,080 x 1.350 pixels
+- Portrait image to timeline – 1,080 x 1.350 pixels

-- Portrait image to Instagram Story – The resolution should be 1,080 x 1,920 pixels
+- Portrait image to Instagram story – 1,080 x 1,920 pixels

-Adverts on Instagram
+Sizing Adverts on Instagram

-- Square Advert – Upload your images at 1,080 x 1,080 pixels, even though it will appear as 640 x 640 pixels.
+- Square Advert – Upload your images at 1,080 x 1,080 pixels.
+But it will appear as 640 x 640 pixels.

-- Landscape format Advert – Upload at 1,080 x 566 pixels, and it shall appear as 640 x 400 pixels.
+- Landscape format Advert – Upload at 1,080 x 566 pixels.
+But it will appear as 640 x 400 pixels.